aeternity/infrastructure/README.md

 ### List inventory

-Get a grouped list of ansible inventory
+Get a grouped list of ansible inventory.
+Seed nodes are marked with `*`

 ```
 make list-inventory